tuskih/xc/README.md

 # Build
 Requirements:
+- Java JDK 17 (1.20 plugin target java version)
 - Java JDK 17 (1.18.2 plugin target java version)
 - Java JDK 16 (1.16.5 plugin target java version)

-Only supports minecraft 1.16.5 and 1.18.2.
+Only supports minecraft 1.16.5, 1.18.2 and 1.20.
 Building compiles a `.jar` specific to that minecraft version.
 Server also requires paper as this uses the paper api.